kubeflow/website/content/en/docs/started/k8s/overview.md

   - Older versions of Kubernetes may not be compatible with the latest Kubeflow versions.
 The following matrix provides information about compatibility between Kubeflow and Kubernetes versions.

+* A default Storage Class with a Dynamic Volume Provisioner.
+  - Multiple components like Kubeflow Pipelines and Jupyter Web App assume the existence of a volume provisioner.

 <div class="table-responsive">
   <table class="table table-bordered">
     <thead class="thead-light">